 Julia Bullette, a famous Virginia City prostitute, is supposedly buried in this graveyard.
 Many think that her remains aren't really there, because of what is seen coming up from her grave

 A thin, young woman apparition, definitely not Julia, has been seen rising up, who is wearing a brown, bustled dress, with a dark velvet collar.
 A ghost of a young child is also seen playing at her feet.
 As Julia had no children, she probably isn't in her marked grave

-The entity of a young girl has ben seen standing in front of some graves.
+The entity of a young girl has been seen standing in front of some graves.

 For some reason, perhaps because of the possibilities listed above, there are entities that can't rest.

-Unknown Male Entity: Southwest Ghost Hunter Society captured the apparition of a man wearing a coat and tie and hat near some graves, after a storm had passed by.
+Unknown Male Entity: Southwest Ghost Hunter Society captured the apparition of a man wearing a coat, tie and hat near some graves, after a storm had passed by.